-Our customers have asked us this question time and again that why some of their users are not receiving the notifications sent by them.
-Why the notifications that are successfully sent to GCM were not delivered to the end users?
+Our customers have asked us this question time and again about why some of their users are not receiving the notifications sent by them.
+Why the notifications that are successfully sent to GCM were not delivered to the end-users?

-The probable reasons that we have observed over time from our experience as well as literature present for why the deliverability is affected are as below:
+The probable reasons that we have observed over time from our experience, as well as literature presented for why the deliverability is affected, are as below:

-- Notifications can be blocked by User at OS Level - Operating systems give user a choice to block the notification for a particular app.
-The problem with this implementation is that GCM won’t invalidate the token neither it informs the app-server about this temporary de-activation.
-Also some battery saving apps Force Stop the running apps which then won’t be able to deliver notifications to user’s device.
+- Notifications can be blocked by the User at OS Level - Operating systems give users a choice to block the notification for a particular app.
+The problem with this implementation is that GCM won’t invalidate the token nor it inform the app-server about this temporary de-activation.
+Also, some battery-saving apps Force Stop the running apps which then won’t be able to deliver notifications to the user’s device.

-- Device specific issues: Some devices like Xiaomi are known to not receive notifications when apps are not running either in foreground or background.
+- Device-specific issues: Some devices like Xiaomi are known to not receive notifications when apps are not running either in the foreground or background.
 The manufacturers are coming up with fixes in the new updates but for older versions, the problem persists.
-For Mi & Lenovo 6000 series, we have found failure rate to be around 98% - 99% i.e. we can only deliver to 1 out of 100 devices.
+For Mi & Lenovo 6000 series, we have found the failure rate to be around 98% - 99% i.e. we can only deliver to 1 out of 100 devices.

 - Delay in messages

-- Gap from GCM in marking token as in-active: There is gap between the time device is uninstalled and GCM marking the device as in-active.
+- Gap from GCM in marking token as in-active: There is a gap between the time device is uninstalled and GCM marking the device as inactive.
 Verbatim from google’s documentation is: “Note that it might take a while for the registration token to be completely removed from GCM.
 Thus it is possible that messages sent to GCM get a valid message ID as a response, even though the message will not be delivered to the client app.”
-As a result, we might successfully send the notification to GCM without knowing the install status of app on user device but it won’t be delivered.
+As a result, we might successfully send the notification to GCM without knowing the install status of the app on the user's device but it won’t be delivered.

-- Other Issues: Many a times in corporate setups, outer firewall reject the incoming packets due to security settings.
-The solution suggested is of blocking of certain ports but we aren’t sure if that is the right solution or in the first place if that is the right problem as we were not able to establish the causality ourselves.
-(One can check another blog here mentioning similar problem and suggested solution)
+- Other Issues: Many times in corporate setups, the outer firewall rejects the incoming packets due to security settings.
+The solution suggested is of blocking certain ports but we aren’t sure if that is the right solution or in the first place if that is the right problem as we were not able to establish the causality ourselves.
+(One can check another blog here mentioning a similar problem and suggested solution)

-Seeing this becoming a perennial problem, we deep dived into our data to see what it speaks.
-Unlike many other vendors, we not only track sent numbers but also capture the notification impressions from client's devices.
+With push deliverability becoming a perennial problem, we deep-dived into our data to see what it speaks.
+Unlike many other vendors, we not only track sent numbers but also capture the notification impressions from clients' devices.
 Hence understanding the gap was easier for us.
 We ran an analysis across our clients and divided our analysis into two themes:

 - User Activity - To understand if there is a correlation between the user activity (how recently your user visited your app) and notification deliverability